-Food at the aid station includes (but is not limited to): energy gels in a variety of brands and flavors, fruit, potato chips, pretzels, pickles, cookies, candy (chocolate candy and sugary stuff too), crackers, peanut butter and jelly sandwiches, and whatever else we decide looks good at the grocery store!
+Food at the aid station includes (but is not limited to): energy gels in a variety of brands and flavors, fruit, potato chips, pretzels, pickles, cookies, candy (chocolate candy and sugary stuff too), crackers, and whatever else we decide looks good at the grocery store!

 Drinks available include water, Gatorade, Coke, Mountain Dew, and banana and strawberry smoothies (dairy free!)
 If you have a particular mix or drink that you prefer, please bring it along and we’ll be happy to refill your personal cup all day long with it, or keep it on ice for you.
 We have an unlimited amount of ice, so put it in your drink, stuff it in your bra, throw it in your hat, keep yourself cool.

-Also available in the aid station zone: Bandages, athletic tape, Vaseline, salt tablets, Ibuprofen, Tylenol, Naproxen, bug spray, sunscreen, feminine products, ponytail holders, BioFreeze, and other things that will help us help you get to the finish line.
+Also available in the aid station zone: Bandages, athletic tape, Vaseline, salt tablets, sunscreen, feminine products, ponytail holders, BioFreeze, and other things that will help us help you get to the finish line.

-To keep prices low, your entry fee includes all the food and drink you can consume until the last runner finishes and a towel made out of a special material to help keep you cool.
+To keep prices low, your entry fee includes all the food and drink you can consume until the last runner finishes and a beach towel.
 Shirts, hoodies, and other gear is available for pre-order during registration.
+Pre-orders will be cut off three weeks prior to race day.
+As is tradition with this race, the logo will be in black and white and you will get to choose what color you’d like your shirt/tank top/hoodie to be.
 A limited amount of merchandise will be available for purchase at the race.

-Pick up your race bib and any pre-ordered swag one hour before each race start.
+Pick up your race bib and any pre-ordered gear one hour before each race start.
+If you pre-order anything, we recommend waiting until AFTER you are done running to pick it up.
+The lines get super long first thing in the morning, and we don’t give away your stuff once you’ve paid for it.
 If you’re running on Sunday and are in town on Saturday, feel free to stop by the race location to get your bib then.
 Yes, you can pick up a friend or family member’s bib.

 THE FINISH LINE PARTY

 We think every finish deserves a party!
-At Burn Your Half Off, you’ll find a finish line buffet fit for the hot weather.
-Build your own taco, burrito, or nachos at our all-you-can-eat buffet!
+At Burn Your Half Off, we’re happy that it’s summer so we’re serving up hot dogs and potato chips and other fun sides.
 Yes, vegetarians, we’ve got you covered too!

 The finish line food and festivities continue until the last person finishes.
 This is non-negotiable for us.
 We don’t run out of food.
 We don’t run out of drinks.
 We don’t run out of cowbells and dancing and high fives.
 Do not worry about anything being missing if you’re not fast; we’ve got you covered.